 By Dan Baldwin, director of sales, ATEL Communications Inc.

-Dan Baldwin, founder of TelecomAssociation, is director of sales at ATEL Communications Inc. Founded in 1985, ATEL is the largest NEC telephone equipment dealer in Southern California.
-Baldwin works with ATEL’s carrier services division that acts as an in-house telecom master agency to sell network services to ATEL’s embedded base of 2,000 phone equipment customers.
-For more information about ATEL’s carrier services division please visit
+Dan Baldwin, founder of TelecomAssociation, is Director of Sales at ATEL Communications Inc. Founded in 1985, ATEL is the largest NEC telephone equipment dealer in Southern California.
+Dan works with ATEL’s carrier services division that acts as an in-house telecom master agency to sell network services to ATEL’s embedded base of 2,000 phone equipment customers.
+For more information about ATEL’s carrier services division please visit www.ATELcc.com.